Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Codeword Quantization Performance Analysis

-(\ref{eq13}) converts the coordinate from $(\delta _{\alpha } ,\delta _{\beta } )$ to {$( {\tilde \delta _{\alpha } },{ {\tilde \delta _{\beta } }} ) $}.
-The change in the number of antennas $N$ does not affect the expression of {$f({\tilde \delta _{\alpha } },{ {\tilde \delta _{\beta } }})$}.
-Thus, (\ref{eq13}) shows that the channel correlation function is suitable for different antenna numbers $N$ and wavelengths $\lambda$, in other words, (\ref{eq12}) can be used to describe the correlation between codeword and channel in both the far-field and near-field.
-Under different correlations $c$, the difference between the locations satisfying the condition is distributed in contour lines on the $\alpha$-$\beta$ domain, as shown in Fig. \ref{fig3a}.
-The correlation between the codeword and the channel vector is only related to the difference in position.
-Under different correlations $c$, the difference between the locations satisfying the condition is distributed in contour lines.

-Similar to the far-field DFT beam pattern in the angle domain, the correlation function (\ref{eq10}) can also be understood as the normalized beam pattern of the near-field beam in the $\alpha$-$\beta$ domain.
-In Fig. \ref{fig3a}, the yellow ellipse in the center reflects the beamwidth under a specific correlation requirement.
-The beamwidth on the {$\alpha$} domain is inversely proportional to {$N^2$}, and the beamwidth on the {$\beta$} domain is inversely proportional to {$N$}.
+We plot the graph of $\tilde{f}\left({\tilde\delta_{\alpha }},{ {\tilde \delta _{\beta} }} \right)=c$ in Fig. \ref{fig2}, where $c\in(0,1)$.
+Interestingly, the boundaries of the codeword quantization areas resemble ellipses.
+The quantization performance remains independent of the frequency.
+The codeword quantization regions are solely determined by the number of antennas and the minimum correlation $c$.
+When $c$ is constant, the coverage area of codewords is inversely proportional to $N$ for the $\alpha$ domain and $N^2$ for the $\beta$ domain.

 Unfortunately, the exponential term in (\ref{eq12}) is relatively complicated.
-Most existing literature deals with the exponential term based on the Fresnel integral \cite{ref20}.
-However, it is still difficult to directly obtain the numerical characteristic for the correlation function approximated by the Fresnel integral.
-Inspired by this, we further explore the correlation properties of codewords.
-We can deduce the following properties based on the correlation (\ref{eq12}). \begin{property}[Stationarity] \rm The correlation between the codeword and channel vector is only related to {$\delta _{\alpha } $} and {$\delta _{\beta } $}.
-For different codeword {$\mathbf{W}_s$} and {$\mathbf{W}_{s^{'}}$}, the correlation’s distribution of codeword with the channel within its quantization region is always the same.
+Most existing literature deals with the exponential term based on the Fresnel integral, which is still difficult to directly analyze the quantification performance of codewords \cite{ref20}.
+To solve the problem, we will give an approximate fitting correlation formula.
+Before that, we first explore the correlation properties of codewords in the following. \begin{property}[Stationary] \rm The correlation between the codeword and channel vector is only related to {$\delta _{\alpha } $} and {$\delta _{\beta } $}, but it is independent of the codeword.
+For different codeword {$\mathbf{w}_s$} and {$\mathbf{w}_{s^{'}}$}, the quantization performance for the channel vector within its quantization area is always the same.
 The stationarity in the ULA channel can be formulated as